-Lee spoke publicly and wrote about her work as a mentor on numerous occasions, and she organised a training session for Writers Victoria manuscript assessors.
-Although she is based in Melbourne, thanks to the miracles of modern technology Lee mentors writers from all around Australia.
-She particularly loves working with budding projects but also has a lot of experience helping writers whose manuscripts are at an advanced stage.
-If you are interested in working with her, please send your enquiry via firstname.lastname@example.org
+Although I am based in Melbourne, thanks to the miracles of modern technology I mentor writers from all around Australia.
+If you are interested in working with me, please send your enquiry via email@example.com

-Lee mentored me over a three year period while I worked on my first book, Life to us all.
+Lee mentored me over a three year period while I worked on my first book, The Good Greek Girl.
 Her wise counsel and guidance immeasurably enriched the manuscript and my craft as a writer.
 Lee’s steadfast support and encouragement helped me overcome several bumpy writing periods when I came close to walking away from the book.
 Lee respects the writer’s vision while providing constructive advice to ensure the vision is realised and the work reaches its full potential.
 Her judgement is astute and her insightful feedback is always tactfully delivered.
 Lee approaches the mentoring relationship with sensitivity, grace and style.
 It is a joy to work with her.

 Maria Katsonis is a writer and public policy adviser.
 Her writing has been published in The Age, The Guardian and New Paradigm.
-Her memoir, The Good Greek Girl, is out in April 2015 with Jane Curry Publishing.
-More details about Maria.
+Her memoir, The Good Greek Girl was published in 2015 via Ventura Press.
+More about Maria.

 My first attempt at writing my travel memoir Men on the Menu was a dismal failure, so I sought the help of Writers Victoria, who in turn put me in touch with Lee Kofman, who acted as a mentor and editor.
 The results speak for themselves – I now have a two-book publishing deal, and The Five Mile Press are keen for more.
 Without Lee’s help I sincerely believe I never would have got this far, but Lee ‘unleashed my voice’, and gave such support and direction that there’s no looking back!

-Bambi has written and illustrated 18 childrens books to date, and is now setting her sights on the world of writing for adults.
-Her first two books, to be published by The Five Mile Press – Men on the Menu (October 2014) and Bad Hair Year (April 2015) – are both memoirs, and follow two very different journeys in Bambi’s somewhat tumultuous life. http://www.bambismyth.com.au
+Bambi has written and illustrated 18 childrens books to date.
+Her first two books, published by The Five Mile Press – Men on the Menu (October 2014) and Bad Hair Year (April 2015) – are both memoirs, and follow two very different journeys in Bambi’s somewhat tumultuous life. http://www.bambismyth.com.au

 Halina Rubin grew up in post-war Poland.
 She graduated Warsaw University with Master of Science in Microbiology.
 In 1968, in response to government-instigated anti-Semitism, she emigrated and settled in Melbourne.
-A keen reader of literature and poetry since childhood, she translated poems of Wisława Szymborska into English.
 ‘Journeys with my Mother’ published by Hybrid Press, is her first book.
 The book is available at Readings and bookdepository.com.uk

 For ten years I had been working on my book, which at the time I feared might never come together.
 And then one day by chance I met Lee Kofman at Varuna, the Writers House in the Blue Mountains.
 We got to talking about life and all things writerly.
 Later I joined one of Lee’s writing classes, three hours a month over several months within a group of other interested and talented writers.